 |Gross annual Value (Rent paid)||NIL||80,000|

 |Less: Municipal Taxes or Taxes paid to local authorities||NA||5,000|

 |Less: Interest on Housing Loan||2,50,000||2,50,000|

 |Less: Pre-construction interest (1/5th of 2 Lakhs)||40,000||40,000|

-** In the case of self-occupied property, the deduction for interest on Home Loan is restricted to the maximum of INR 2,00,000.
+In the case of self-occupied property, the deduction for interest on Home Loan have a maximum limit of INR 2,00,000.
 Whereas in the case of a let-out property, you can claim the entire amount of interest as a deduction.

 Yes, if the loan is taken for purchase, construction, repair, renewal, or reconstruction of the house.
 However, if the loan is taken for personal or other purposes then the interest on such loan cannot be claimed as a deduction.

 Interest payable on a fresh loan taken to repay the original loan raised for the purpose of acquisition, construction, repairs, renewal or reconstruction of a House property is also admissible as a deduction.